 The NC noted that Mr Ho Lon Gee and Mr Jimmy Yim Wing Kuen have been serving in the Board beyond nine years from the date of their first appointment.
 The NC together with the Board have performed a rigorous review on the independence of Mr Ho Lon Gee and Mr Jimmy Yim Wing Kuen, having considered their continuous contributions to demonstrate independence in conduct, character and judgement in deliberations at the Board and Board Committee level and are always seen to act in the best interests of the Company in discharging their director's duties.
+The NC recommended to the Board that Mr Ho Lon Gee and Mr Jimmy Yim Wing Kuen be nominated for re-election at the forthcoming AGM.
+Mr Ho Lon Gee and Mr Jimmy Yim Wing Kuen have offered themselves for re-election.
+The Board has accepted the recommendation of the NC.
 The NC and the Board were unanimously of the view that both Mr Ho Lon Gee and Mr Jimmy Yim Wing Kuen be considered independent despite their length of service.